eswdd/aardvark/user-guide.md

 When time is absolute, then you must specify a date/time to begin and you may optionally specify a date/time to end (else now is used).

-Aardvark also allows you to auto-reload (rerender) the graphs every selected time period.
+Aardvark also allows you to auto-reload (rerender) the graphs every entered time period.

 ### Downsampling